Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 14+, A melee weapon (requires attunement)_

 This item has 4 charges.
 While wielding this magic weapon, the user can take a **:rsc-a: Magic**{ .rsc } action to cast the [:spell-lv2: Foreign Ironwind]^*CM*^ spell as a level 5 spell, using the Infused weapon as the spellcasting focus, without expending a spell slot.
-The weapon regains all expended charges at the end of a Long Rest.
+The weapon regains all expended charges at the end of a **:rest-long: Long Rest**.

 ---